istephen77/Cassandra-Kafka-Pyspark-Streaming-Datapipelines/README.md

-This project demonstrate how to setup developmen enviornment locally This is a repo help you to understand and launch Kafka cluster
+This project demonstrate how to setup development enviornment locally This is a repo help you to understand and launch Kafka cluster